tony-zhelonkin/Hobotnica_baySeq_ed/README.md

-Comparing differential expression analysis tools with Hobotnica
+Differential expression analysis of macrophage RNA sequencing data using the Hobotnica tool
 --------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------